Updated October 2018.

 Friendly Staff and Casual Atmosphere

-The lovely front of house staff made us feel completely at ease on our reconnaissance mission.
+The lovely staff made us feel completely at ease on our reconnaissance mission.
 After a quick look at the menu and those amazing murals we made a booking for 6.30 pm.
 Walking to the counter is a little like walking down a church aisle.
 Either side are long identical timber tables with plank seats.
-Orders are taken at a central (altar) counter, meals and drinks are delivered to the table and you pay at the counter later.
+Orders are taken at a central counter (or sometimes at the table), meals and drinks are delivered and you pay at the counter later.

 It’s reasonable to expect you will be sharing tables unless your party is large.
 We did indeed share – the two of us down one end, a young couple at the other with a single diner between.
 I noticed several lone diners.
 I guess the laid back atmosphere and shared tables creates a feeling of togetherness.
 Our neighbours even had a quick pre-dinner game of cards.
 A few customers purchased take-aways but this didn’t detract from the atmosphere.